Tweetspeak Poetry

 We believe that poetry is best experienced on a regular basis (every day, in fact) and not just carted out once a year like the big brown box with the crushed corner and bent flaps full of holiday decorations to be dusted off and displayed for a season.
 Even so, we think it’s very sweet to give poetry its own special month, to dress all up and go to the fancy balls and eat delicious little cocktail sandwiches at parties and find itself read and read and read again some more.
 Almost makes you want to be poetry, doesn’t it?

-With National Poetry Month upon us, we recommend these five great resources to help you bring more poetry into your life in April.
-It would be okay to use them in May and June, too.
+With National Poetry Month just around the corner, we recommend these five great resources to help you bring more poetry into your life in April.
+It would be okay to use them in March and May, too.
 We promise you, poetry won’t mind.

 1. How to Read a Poem